Schroeder-Group/3_Imputation-Workshop/README.md

 # Imputation-Workshop

-#NB Perhaps to add here a first step if one needs from the merge bam files to do some filters before using it for imputation.
-Do we have to do something before?

-#NB So it could titled as: Step 1: Pre-processing Bam files before imputation or something like this

-#NB Then, Step 2: To create a Conda Environment or download a Conda Environment on Moljnir

-#NB add note about conda

-#NB Step 3: If I understood correctly; now it is the step when one has to use the file: imputation.smk

-#NB I wanted to ask you when running snake do we have to have in our folder/repository in the server, both the conf.file and imputation file for this to function?
-If, yes, perhaps adding this information will be useful.
+## Pre-processing

 This document provides basic guidelines on how to perform genotype imputation on ancient DNA datasets using a Snakemake workflow.
-Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 We will use GLIMPSE, designed to impute low-coverage whole-genome sequencing data.
 Read more about [GLIMPSE](https://odelaneau.github.io/GLIMPSE) tool's documentation and how to install it.
 It is highly recommended to read the benchmarking article by [Mota et al. 2022](https://www.nature.com/articles/s41467-023-39202-0) before using GLIMPSE on ancient DNA.
 The tool was first published by [Rubinacci et al. 2021](https://www.nature.com/articles/s41588-020-00756-0).

 ## Software requierements
+Please, follow the instructions to download [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 - Snakemake
 - bcftools
 - R (version >= 4.0)
 - GLIMPSE